nil-lambda/NekoForms/README.md

 # NekoForms
  Application that generates images of nekos so you can look at them!
 Is also generates images of dogs and cats!
 All images are provided by **nekos.life** API!
-If you enjoy the application don't hesistate to start it :)
+If you enjoy the application don't hesistate to star it :)

 # Warning
  The application contains NSFW content!